 Ceramic capacitors have very low equivalent series resistance (ESR) and provide the best ripple performance.
-The X7R dielectric capacitor is recommended for the best performance across temperature and input voltage variations.
+The recommended dielectric type of the capacitor is X7R best performance across temperature and input voltage variations.
 The variation of the capacitance value with temperature, DC bias voltage and switching frequency needs to be taken into consideration.
 For example, the capacitance value of a capacitor decreases as the DC bias across the capacitor increases.
 Be careful to consider the voltage coefficient of ceramic capacitors when choosing the value and case size.
-Most ceramic capacitors lose 50% or more of their rated values when used near their rated voltage.
+Most ceramic capacitors lose 50% or more of their rated value when used near their rated voltage.